-When we think of Spain, we imagine spending our time sunbathing on the beach drinking sangria, or indulging in local cuisine.
-However, spending winter in Spain is as rewarding as it is in the summer months.
-One of the benefits of traveling to Spain in winter is to get the cheapest airfare deal, along with attending various festivals, events, and Christmas markets.
+When we think of Spain, we imagine spending our time sunbathing on the beach, drinking sangria, or indulging in local cuisine.
+However, spending winter in Spain is as rewarding as in summer.
+One of the benefits of traveling to Spain in winter is getting the cheapest airfare deal and attending various festivals, events, and Christmas markets.

-With snow-topped mountains and warm winter weather, here are some of the best places to go to Spain in winter recommended by other travel bloggers.
+Here are some of the best places to go to Spain in winter, recommended by other travel bloggers, with snow-topped mountains and warm winter weather.
 But before you go, you might also want to learn some useful Spanish phrases for traveling.

 What’s the weather like in Spain in winter?

-Even though temperatures are different across the country, the climate in Spain is still one of the warmers and mildest among other European countries.
+Even though temperatures are different across the country, Spain’s climate is still one of the warmers and mildest among other European countries.
 The winter season here starts in December and lasts till March.
 The temperature highly depends on the region and its proximity to the sea or the mountains.

 What to pack for your winter in Spain vacation?